LenweSaralonde/LMNC-organ-console/README.md

 #### Step 3

 For each keyboard key that is on, we determine which pipe(s) should be on.
-This is made in the `setBufferPipeForKey()` function based on the key pitch and the keyboard (MIDI channel) it comes from (that's the code you wrote initially in the note on handler).
+This is made in the `setBufferPipesForKey()` function based on the key pitch and the keyboard (MIDI channel) it comes from (that's the code you wrote initially in the note on handler).

 The `setNewBufferPipe()` is called to flag a pipe as "on" in the temporary `newPipes` by passing its pitch and MIDI channel.
 The `setNewBufferPipe()` makes sure that the pitch is between 0 and 127 because of the stops that can transpose out of the MIDI specs.